E-scrap Pickup Request Form (Please click on this link to access E-scrap Pickup Request From)

-The type of equipment that can be disposed of through the MSU Electronic Scrap Program include, but not limited to, computers (CPU), cathode ray tube monitors (CRT), liquid crystal display (LCD) monitors, keyboards, mice, desktop printers-copiers-faxes, laptop and portable devices and cell phones, televisions, microwaves, and other electronic equipment.
+The type of equipment that can be disposed of through the MSU Electronic Scrap Program include, but not limited to, computer towers, and components, cathode ray tube monitors (CRT), liquid crystal display (LCD) monitors, keyboards, mice, desktop printers-copiers-faxes, laptop and portable devices and cell phones, televisions, microwaves, cables, cords, and other electronic equipment.

-- If the E-scrap Coordinator determines that an MSU department or entity desires the electronic/computing equipment that is usable, the hard drive is wiped and distributed.
+- If the E-scrap Coordinator determines that an MSU department or entity desires the electronic/computing equipment that is usable, the hard drive is wiped to DOD standards and distributed.

 Some computers can be reissued to other MSU departments, other public schools, or to other State entities or programs.
-Certain types or models of computers are desired and these will be identified by E-scrap personnel and the data storage media will be scrubbed using the U.S. Department of Defense protocols.
-When these computers are reissued to off-campus entities, the E-scrap Program will secure a written transfer agreement with the person/entity receiving the equipment specifying the make/model/serial number and transfer date.
-Parties receiving these reissued computers will be required to agree that the ultimate disposal of computing equipment shall be via an approved metal’s recycler and not via sanitary landfill.
+Certain types or models of computers are desired and these will be identified by E-scrap personnel and the data storage media will be scrubbed using DOD protocols.
+When these computers are reissued to off-campus entities, computers will be required to agree that the ultimate disposal of computing equipment shall be via an approved metal’s recycler and not via sanitary landfill.
 CRT monitors will not be reissued.
-(The MSU E-scrap Program will maintain a small inventory of those items deemed desirable or suitable for reissue.
+(The MSU E-scrap Program will maintain an inventory of those items deemed desirable or suitable for reissue.
 Normally, items will only be maintained in a reissue inventory for approximately 30 days before it will be disposed.
 Departments looking for useful computing equipment should contact the E-scrap Coordinator at 994-5678.)